thebkv/bkv/ruth02.md

 ### What Happens

-Before Ruth leaves to glean, the narrator introduces Boaz.
+The narrator introduces Boaz before Ruth meets him.
 He is a man of standing and belongs to Elimelech's family.

 ### The Key

 The reader is allowed to know something Ruth does not.

-A man capable of helping this household already exists within the structure of Bethlehem, even though neither Ruth nor Naomi has yet acted upon that relationship.
+There is already a man in Bethlehem with the relationship and resources that may eventually help Naomi's household.

-Ruth is about to walk into the field looking for enough grain to eat.
-The reader already knows that the owner of one particular field is connected to the family she is trying to sustain.
+Ruth is about to go looking for enough food to get through the day.
+She has no idea how much larger the story is about to become.

 ### BKV

-Provision can exist before it is recognized.

-Ruth does not create Boaz by going into the field.
-The relationship, the resources, and the harvest are already there.

-Her next responsibility is much smaller than the outcome ahead of her.
+Sometimes the answer exists before we know where it is.

+Ruth does not need to understand the whole path ahead.
+Her next step is much simpler.

-She simply goes to glean.
+She needs food, so she goes to glean.

 ---

-### Ruth 2:2–3 — Ruth Goes to Work
+### Ruth 2:2–3 — Ruth Goes to the Field

-> “Let me now go to the field, and glean ears of corn after him in whose sight I shall find grace.”
+> “Let me now go to the field, and glean ears of corn…”

 ### What Happens

-Ruth asks Naomi to let her go into the fields and glean behind the reapers.
+Ruth asks Naomi to let her glean behind the reapers.
 Naomi agrees.

-Ruth enters the fields, and the narrator says:
+Ruth goes out, begins working, and:

 > “her hap was to light on a part of the field belonging unto Boaz.”

 ### The Key

-Ruth's purpose is practical.
-She needs food for herself and Naomi.
+Ruth is doing the obvious thing available to her.

-She does not know that the field belongs to one of Elimelech's relatives.
-From her perspective, she simply arrives there.
+She has returned with Naomi, the harvest has begun, and the law allows her to glean.
+She goes to work without knowing that the field she enters belongs to one of Elimelech's relatives.

-This gives the scene much of its power.
-Ruth is acting faithfully within the need she can see while the larger architecture remains hidden from her.

 ### BKV

-Ruth 1 contained a great declaration:
+The great decision of Ruth 1 now becomes ordinary faithfulness.

+Ruth said:

 > “thy God my God.”

-Ruth 2 shows what that declaration looks like the next morning.

-She goes to work.
+Then she gets up and goes to work.

-Large commitments usually become real through ordinary acts.
-Ruth has chosen a people and a God; now she learns how to live within that choice by entering the field and gathering what has been made available.
+She does not need to know how the whole story ends.
+She acts faithfully with what is in front of her, and the next part of the story meets her there.

 ---

-### Ruth 2:4 — Boaz Arrives
+### Ruth 2:4–7 — Boaz Notices Ruth

-> “And, behold, Boaz came from Bethlehem…”

-Boaz greets the reapers:
+Boaz arrives from Bethlehem and greets his workers:

 > “The LORD be with you.”